sackn/diffeq/series.md

 $$f(x) = \frac{1}{xln(x)}$$

-In order to use the integral test the function needs to satisfty the three conditions (positive, contionous, and decreasing).
-On the domain $(1, \infty]$ its pretty clear that the function will continous and positive.
-Also since the denominator is growing faster than the numerator the function is also decreasing for atlaest $x > 1$.
+In order to use the integral test, the function needs to satisfy the three conditions (positive, continuous, and decreasing).
+On the domain $(1, \infty]$ it's pretty clear that the function will be continuous and positive.
+Also, since the denominator is growing faster than the numerator, the function is also decreasing for at $x > 1$.

-Since our function meets the three conditiosn we can check the converge of its improper integral to determine whether the orginal series also converges.
+Since our function meets the three conditions, we can check the convergence of its improper integral to determine whether the original series also converges.

 $$\int_{n=2}^{\infty} \frac{1}{xln(x)} dx$$

-Using a the u-substituion of $u=ln(x)$ our integral then becomes:
+Using the u substitution of $u=ln(x), our integral then becomes:

 $$\int_{n=2}^{\infty} \frac{1}{u}du$$

-The fundamnetal theorem of calculus doesn't like it when we have a non-finite value as the limit so we can write the upper limit in terms as a limit.
+The fundamental theorem of calculus doesn't like it when we have a non-finite value as the limit, so we can write the upper limit in terms of a limit.

 $$\lim_{b\to\infty} \int_{n=2}^{b} \frac{1}{u} du$$